 Please share this with every teacher and administrator you know so we can use the silent resources we all have to uplift and bring more engagement, joy and focus to our children.

 Stay tuned for more on this and in the meantime: scroll down for the links to the White Paper, infographics and…drum roll: the article featuring ta-daaaa! me.

 The best part is the how kids and teachers were affected and the difference it made in their lives.
 I am so grateful to be a part of this and so grateful to PPG for the community outreach and the amazing research.
 [Stay tuned for more fantastic Colorful Communities projects where we transform lives with color and change the world one gallon at a time!]

 Get The Guide

-Creating Happy & Successful Classrooms with color is a how to guide and the way I worked with the teachers to select and place the appropriate colors.
-It is filled with “how to’s” and lots of before and after pictures, including project briefs and explanations to painters.
+Creating Happy & Successful Classrooms with Color is a HOW-TO guide, step-by-step with illustrations of before and afters of the classrooms, including project briefs and explanations to painters.